 EPA recognizes that both permit applicants and the communities have limited resources to engage in dialogue.
 The following best practices on fostering two-way communication and collaboration between permit applicants and communities, collected from permit applicants and communities, may help permit applicants communicate more effectively and thus efficiently use their resources.

 - Set up a hotline for community members to report a problem or concern about the proposed project.

 - Identify a single person within the facility to be the liaison that community members can call with concerns or problems.

 - Select meeting locations and times that are convenient and comfortable for the community.
 Follow advice from community leaders to communicate in ways most effective for the community you are trying to reach.
-Use language and terminology that community members understand, including providing technical data in everyday terms.
+Use language and terminology that the community understands, including providing technical data in every-day terms.

 - Build in mechanisms for meeting attendees to ask questions, express concerns and propose solutions.

 - During the meeting, talk about participants' concerns and questions (rather than simply “taking note” of them).

 - Recognize that community members may be concerned about a variety of things, within and outside the permit applicant's control, including matters that do not relate to the permit under discussion (e.g., truck routes, delivery times, etc.)